New Jersey government car insurance for low-income drivers

 What is the cheapest car insurance company for low-income people?

-In New Jersey, NJM is the cheapest car insurance company with the average rate of $560.
-However, that’s based on average rates and may differ for you, so it’s important to shop around.
+In New Jersey, NJM offers the lowest average rate for car insurance at $560.
+However, since that’s based on average rates, your actual cost may vary, so it’s important to shop around and compare quotes.

 Does New Jersey have car insurance for low-income individuals?